-6.11 Organization of Workstations
+6.10 Organization of Workstations

-The coordination of workstation set-up is the responsibility of the NSEC and the NTC.
+For the post-secondary and team Canada categories, the coordination of workstation set-up is the responsibility of the NSEC and the NTC.
 The NTC do their best to ensure that workstations are similar so that competitors can demonstrate their skills under equitable conditions.